NuevoFoundation/workshops/content/english/datastruct/2Darrays/problem 1.md

 ## Task 1: Sum!

 <p>In the 2D array below we have a list of different foods.
 Each row is the same type.
-For an example, row 1 is a array of main courses.
+For example, row 1 is an array of main courses.
 Row 2 is an array of drinks and row 3 is an array of desserts.</p>

 ```java